google/openhtf/CONTRIBUTING.md

 If you want the server to automatically restart when changes are detected, use the `--dev` flag.

-And once you're happy with your changes, don't forget to update the prebuilt version; we've included a script to help:
+Once you're happy with your changes, don't forget to update the prebuilt version; we've included a script to help:

 ```bash
 npm run update_prebuilt
 ```

 That last step is easy to forget, so try to make it a habit whenever you're prepping a PR that includes frontend work.